 A celebration to raise awareness for cats and learn about ways to help and protect them.
 Get engagement on line with pics of your furry feline friends!

 23rd-25th of August – Reading & Leeds Festival

-With Glastonbury taking this year off and letting the grass grow back from the mud infested fields, Reading and Leeds Festival a great alternative for Festival addicts.
-Last year’s line up saw a mass of talent from the likes of Muse and Eminem – so, why not think of a way to engage with the audience there – with Reading having a capacity of 90,000 alone, it could be a big win!
+Liam Gallagher is set to headline this famous UK music festival this year.
+Last year’s line up saw a mass of talent from the likes of The 1975, Foo Fighters and Bastille – so, why not think of a way to engage with the audience there – with Reading having a capacity of 90,000 alone, it could be a big win!